Clean API Client

 Now the application has a predictable and convenient data access interface: ApiClient.<domain>.<method>.

-See how much cleaner the component's code becomes.
-It no longer knows about URLs, headers, tokens, and fetch details.
+See how much cleaner the component code becomes.
+It no longer knows anything about URLs, headers, tokens, or fetch internals.

 app/components/ProductList.vue